Riding the Trend or Protecting Profits | SemiLEDs Corporation (LEDS)

-SemiLEDs Corporation (NASDAQ:LEDS) went down by -2.44% from its latest closing price compared to the recent 1-year high of $31.44.
-The company’s stock price has collected -5.13% of loss in the last five trading sessions.
-Press Release reported on 07/06/21 that SemiLEDs Reports Third Quarter Fiscal Year 2021 Financial Results
+SemiLEDs Corporation (NASDAQ:LEDS) went up by 11.90% from its latest closing price compared to the recent 1-year high of $31.44.
+The company’s stock price has collected -7.14% of loss in the last five trading sessions.
+Press Release reported on 07/26/21 that The World’s First 0.49mm Fine-Pitch Mini-LED Display Panel Using 36 Pixel-in-1 MiniLED

 >> 7 Top Picks for the Post-Pandemic Economy <<